hashicorp/vault/ui/docs/components/index.md

 Components can range from small, highly reusable "atoms" to large units with lots of business logic specific to one workflow or action.
 In any scenario, these are things to keep in mind while developing components for the Vault UI.

-Please note that these guidelines are aspirational and you will see instances of antipatterns in the codebase.
+Please note that these guidelines are aspirational and you will see instances of anti-patterns in the codebase.
 Many of these should be updated as we move forward.
-As with any ruleset, sometimes it is appropriate to break the rule.
+As with any rule set, sometimes it is appropriate to break the rule.

 ## Page components for every route